Phobetor1/Schoegler-Murauer/index.md

 <p>

 Previous work on the efficacy of VR-based interventions were showing that serious games could have a positive impact on the patient.
 Recent theoretical research proposed consolidation of commonly acknowledged neurorehabilitation principles in serious games.
+The question is if the specific principles are correlating with the efficacy.
+So the authors decided to address this meta-analysis to this purpose and were following the PICOS form: in adults after stroke (P), do serious games, implemented on various technological systems (I), show better efficacy than conventional treatment (C), to rehabilitate UL function and activity, and patient's participation (O).
+So they were searching for relevant literature.
+They were looking for ten criterias to measure.
+For example: amount of practice, task-specific practice, feedback and so on.

 </p>
 </details>